syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/data-binding/remote-data.md

 N> If the grid rendered rows with empty/blank values then it can be resolved with the procedure explained [here](https://ej2.syncfusion.com/aspnetmvc/documentation/grid/data-binding/data-binding#troubleshoot-grid-render-rows-without-data).

-## ExpandoObject Complex Binding using URL adaptor in ASP.Net MVC Grid Component
+## ExpandoObject complex binding using URL adaptor

 You can achieve ExpandoObject complex data binding in the data grid by using the dot(.) operator in the column.field.
 In the following examples, Customer.OrderDate, Customer.Freight, and Customer.ShipCountry are complex data.